vehicle-lang/vehicle/HACKING.md

 * Running `stack test --test-arguments "-p quantifier"` will only run tests with `foo` in their name.

+# Using `Arg` and `Binder`

+* In order to maintain flexibility in adding extra annotations to arguments and binders one should avoid pattern-matching on them whenever possible, and instead use suitable mapping, traversing and projection functions.

 # Guide to one-name variable names

 ```haskell